finance calculator

 Enter loan amount, APR, and term to understand how much more interest you pay in the early months of a Rule of 78 loan compared to a level-interest loan.

-Use this Rule of 78 loan calculator to spot precomputed interest and evaluate whether an offer is truly competitive.
+Use this Rule of 78 loan calculator to spot precomputed interest, estimate front-loading, and evaluate whether a loan offer is truly competitive.

 Related calculators